-Where there have been persistent incidents of lateness parents/carers will either be contacted by telephone or will receive a letter advising them of the concerns.
-The school will then provide opportunities for parents/carers to seek support and advice to address these issues.
+Where there have been persistent incidents of lateness parents/carers will be contacted by telephone in the first instance, to discuss any issues and to work with the school to improve the situation.
+Should it be necessary, the school will support families by helping them to seek support and advice.